Taman Mutiara MRT station

-The Taman Mutiara MRT station is an elevated rapid transit station in Cheras in south-eastern Kuala Lumpur, Malaysia.
-It is located above the Federal Route 1 Jalan Cheras, next to the Cheras Leisure Mall as well as EkoCheras Mall.
-And therefore, the station was thus provisionally named Leisure Mall station during construction.
+The Taman Mutiara MRT station is an elevated mass rapid transit station in Cheras in south-eastern Kuala Lumpur, Malaysia.
+It is located above the Cheras Highway (also known as Jalan Cheras and part of Malaysia Federal Route 1), next to the Cheras Leisure Mall and EkoCheras Mall.
+The station was given the working name Leisure Mall station during construction.

-The station is serving the neighbouring residential areas such as Taman Cheras Makmur (Taman Yulek), Taman Desa Aman, Taman Mutiara Barat, Taman Mutiara Timur, Taman Segar, Taman Taynton View and Taman Bukit Hijau.
+The station serves the neighbouring residential areas such as Taman Cheras Makmur (Taman Yulek), Taman Desa Aman, Taman Mutiara Barat, Taman Mutiara Timur, Taman Segar, Taman Taynton View and Taman Bukit Hijau.

 The station is on the MRT Kajang Line and was opened on 17 July 2017, along with 19 stations under Phase 2 operations of the line.

 Station background

 Station Layout

-The station has a layout and design similar to that of most other elevated stations on the line (except the terminus and underground stations), with the platform level on the topmost floor, consisting of two sheltered side platforms along a double tracked line and a single concourse housing ticketing facilities between the ground level and the platform level.
-All levels are linked by lifts, stairways and escalators.
+The station has a layout and design similar to that of most other elevated stations on the line (except the termini), with the platform level on the topmost floor, consisting of two sheltered side platforms along a double tracked line and a single concourse housing ticketing facilities between the ground level and the platform level.
+Lifts, stairways and escalators link all levels.